From our Family Shareholders

 - Full compliance of labour and social conditions with national laws and international treaties (preventing, amongst other issues, illegal labour and human rights abuses like slavery or child labour).

-- No corruption.
+- No corruption or bribery.

 - No tuna supply from illegal, unregulated, and unreported (IUU) fishing.

 - No tuna supply from fishing vessels not certified as Dolphin Friendly or those practising shark finning or fishing endangered species.